Make Your Own Cookbook I Did

 When designing the pages of your cookbook, simplicity and clarity are key.
 Use a clean and easy-to-read font for your main text, ensuring that it is legible even in smaller sizes.
 Consider using subheadings or bold text to distinguish different sections within a recipe, making it easier for readers to follow along.
 Leave adequate white space on each page to avoid overwhelming the reader with a cluttered design.
 Experiment with different layouts and formats until you find a style that complements your recipes and enhances their accessibility.

-See also red curry - Tony's Kitchen
+See also Grilled red curry chicken wings - Tony's Kitchen

 Adding Photos